 Completing the FAFSA is the only way to determine your eligibility for many different kinds of scholarships based on financial need.
 There are thousands of dollars in need-based awards available to students who qualify, but only if you submit the FAFSA.
 The most well-known is the Federal Pell Grant, which is a multibillion-dollar scholarship program that can be worth over $5,000 per year for the nation’s highest need students.
 Many colleges also offer their own need-based award programs, which can range into the tens of thousands of dollars, and some local scholarships are need-based as well.
 They all rely on results from the FAFSA to guide their decisions.
 Filling out the FAFSA offers potential access to all of these resources and more, so it’s important to know if you qualify.
 But it’s equally important to know if you do not qualify so that you can limit your search to scholarships that are not based on financial need.
 Either way, completing the FAFSA gives you this crucial information, and the sooner you have it, the better.

 The FAFSA is an application that requires detailed financial information from your parents or guardians, so you’ll have to plan ahead.
-Make time to sit down with them to explain how important it is, and plan to get started in October of your senior year.
+Make time to sit down with them to explain how important it is, and plan to get started in December of your senior year.
 Although it’s best if your parents or guardians have completed their current-year tax return before filling out the FAFSA, that is not a requirement.
-There is also a much shorter version of the FAFSA that will give you an easy but unofficial result.
-It might be worth a quick check before spending time on the actual FAFSA.

 To fill out your FAFSA, you will need the following: